Indonesia International Auto Show: 2021

+The 28th GIIAS saw world premieres to the third-generation Toyota Avanza and Daihatsu Xenia, as well the Toyota Veloz.

+The Honda SUV RS Concept was also made its global unveiling at the 28th GIIAS.

 The 28th Gaikindo Indonesia International Auto Show was planned to be held from 12 to 22 August 2021, but it was pushed back to 9 to 19 September 2021, and later, 11 to 21 November 2021 due to Indonesia's Community Activities Restrictions Enforcement during the COVID-19 pandemic.